2010 Pentagon shooting

-On March 4, 2010, John Patrick Bedell shot and wounded two Pentagon police officers at a security checkpoint in the Pentagon station of the Washington Metro rapid transit system in Arlington County, Virginia, just outside Washington, D.C.
-United States.
+On March 4, 2010, John Patrick Bedell shot and wounded two Pentagon police officers at a security checkpoint in the Pentagon station of the Washington Metro transit system in Arlington County, Virginia, just outside Washington, DC, United States.
 The officers returned fire, striking him in the head.
-Bedell was killed from the wounds.
+Bedell was killed.

 Shooting

 The suit-clad gunman was wounded after firing upon and injuring two Pentagon police officers.
 The shooting occurred around 6:40 p.m. outside the Metro station entrance.
-As he neared the security checkpoint, Bedell reportedly appeared to be "pretty calm."
-When the officers asked for his credentials, "he drew a weapon from his pocket and started shooting."
+As he neared the security checkpoint, Bedell reportedly appeared to be "pretty calm".
+When the officers asked for his credentials, "he drew a weapon from his pocket and started shooting".
 Joined by a third officer who came to their aid, the police defended themselves and returned fire, mortally wounding their attacker.

 The conflict was over in less than a minute.
 According to Chief Richard Keevill of the Pentagon Force Protection Agency, Bedell was armed with two 9mm semiautomatic pistols and had several loaded magazines.
 Authorities found more ammunition in his car, parked in a nearby parking garage.

 Bedell and the injured officers were transported to George Washington University Hospital by units of the Arlington County Fire Department.
 The two injured officers, Jeffrey Amos and Marvin Carraway, were soon released from the hospital.
 One had a thigh wound, and the other had a shoulder wound.
 Both injuries were superficial.